Membership is available to any person interested in the mushroom industry.

 The American Mushroom Institute, chartered in 1955, now has offices in Avondale, PA, and Washington, DC.
 Its structure reflects a cost effective operation, where resources are concentrated on industry priorities that are set by grower members.

 AMI maintains a library which provides up-to-date technical information vital to the growing and marketing of mushrooms.
 Reference materials from all over the world covering all aspects of mushroom culture are filed and constantly updated

 AMI is pleased to offer an insurance program to eligible members of the association.
-USI Affinity is the administrator for the AMI Insurance Program.
-For more information about USI Affinity, please visit the website, www.usiaffinity.com/ami
+HealthFirst Benefits is the administrator for the AMI Insurance Program.
+For more information about HealthFirst Benefits, please visit the website, www.HFBen.com

 To improve the efficiency and profitability of commercial mushroom production, AMI provides technical, practical and financial assistance to a variety of research efforts.
 Educational seminars and conference are hosted by AMI to bring together experts to address industry concerns.